xa1on/prorecs/README.md

-# prorecs
+# prorecscfg

-[prerecs](https://github.com/gmzorz/prerecs) but able to encode a multiple folders within any given folder using configs(so you dont have to retype the same thing over and over again)
+[prerecs](https://github.com/gmzorz/prerecs), by [gmzorz](https://github.com/gmzorz), but able to encode a multiple folders within any given folder using configs(so you dont have to retype the same thing over and over again)

 ### Features